We look forward to seeing you at the Biennial D.C. Health Communication Conference!

 From The Director

-The goal of the Health Communication Research Collaborative is to foster interdisciplinary collaborations in health communication research at the University of Kentucky.
-This year, we have sponsored a breakfast “working paper” workshop series, training and professional development programs for faculty and graduate students, and the Biennial Kentucky Conference on Health Communication.
+The goal of the Health Communication Research Collaborative (HCRC) is to foster interdisciplinary collaborations in health communication research at the University of Kentucky.
+We do so by sponsoring meetings, workshops, training and professional development programs for faculty and graduate students and hosting the biennial Kentucky Conference on Health Communication (KCHC).

-Our faculty has a reputation for creating innovative partnerships with faculty in the Colleges of Agriculture, Arts and Science, Business, Medicine, Nursing and Public Health to tackle health communication challenges.
-Building on core legacy of a small group of National Institutes of Health-funded health communication campaign researcher at the University of Kentucky, today we have more than 50 faculty and graduate students involved in tailored and targeted health message design research, implementation, dissemination and evaluation.
+Our faculty has a reputation for creating innovative partnerships with faculty in the Colleges of Agriculture, Arts and Sciences, Business and Economics, Dentistry, Design, Education, Health Sciences, Medicine, Nursing, Pharmacy, Public Health, and Social Work to tackle health communication challenges.
+Building on the tradition of a small group of National Institutes of Health-funded health communication campaign researchers at the University of Kentucky, today we have more than 50 faculty and graduate students involved in tailored and targeted health message design research, implementation, dissemination, and evaluation.